 Due to the risk of accidentally sending BTC payments to a non-BTC address, CoinJar will always warn you when making a payment, as shown in the screenshot below.

 CoinJar now supports payments to Bech32 addresses.
 Members are able to send funds to a Bitcoin address beginning with "bc1".

-CoinJar does not support Ethereum Classic for sending or receiving.
-Because Ethereum Classic (ETC) addresses cannot be distinguished from Ethereum (ETH) addresses, entering an Ethereum Classic address will always result in that amount being sent on the Ethereum network, which will cause loss of funds.
+CoinJar supports Ethereum Classic for sending or receiving.
+Because Ethereum Classic (ETC) addresses cannot be distinguished from Ethereum (ETH) addresses, entering an Ethereum Classic address may result in that amount being sent on the Ethereum network, which will cause loss of funds.
 Please ensure you are sending from the correct account and to the correct network / address before confirming your transfer.

 Ethereum transactions not being recognised by another exchange or wallet

 CoinJar sends Ethereum payments via a 'contract address', also known as smart contracts, as opposed to a stand-alone Ethereum address.
 This is done to ensure funds held by CoinJar are as safe as possible.

 While this is standard among most exchanges and wallets, some are unable to recognise funds sent in this manner, even though the Ether has successfully arrived.
 Unfortunately, until these parties expand their Ethereum capabilities, any un-recognised transaction will need to be manually credited by the exchange or wallet operator.
 Providing your receiving wallet host with your blockchain transaction ID will allow them to resolve this.

 Sent payments being displayed as having no value on the blockchain

 Another result of structuring Ethereum payments in this way is that blockchain explorers display '0 Ether' or '$0.00 USD' under the 'Value' field.
 While the initial transaction doesn't contain your funds, it informs the CoinJar Ethereum contract to forward your payment to the Ethereum address you specified.